inclusive-design/forgiving-data/README.md

     repoName: {String} The repo name.
     [branchName]: {String} [optional] The name of the remote branch to operate.
     filePath: {String} The location of the file including the path and the file name.
-    octokit: {Octokit} The octokit instance holding GitHub credentials - this option is supplied automatically by the pipeline
+    octokit: {fluid.octokit} The octokit instance holding GitHub credentials - the user does not need to supply this option, it is filled in automatically by the pipeline }
-}
 ````